grumpyoldgit/rembrandt/README.md

 ## Other documentation

 The manual for the original system is here http://www.segaarcade.com/__assets__/GamePDFs/Games/00093/van-gogh-manual.pdf it outlines the original system, hardware and ownership and maintenance procedures.

+## Interesting modules to help make it

+chrome-launcher
+mocha
+lockfile
+node 8.9.4 and npm 5.6.0